 Lesson Lesson Topic Pilgrim's Progress Life Application 33 Beulah The pilgrims enter the land of Beulah, a beautiful land of gardens, orchards, and peace.
 The pilgrims are old now and enjoying the final days of their journey.
 Beulah means "married" and pictures the final moments of a Christian's life before joining Christ in heaven.
 Many live for the enjoyment of life, for the betterment of society, and for riches.
 Christians are called to live for Christ's honor.
-34 The Celestial City Although Christian's faith wavered before Hopeful encouraged him, the pilgrims make their way through the River of Death.
+34 Although Christian's faith wavered before Hopeful encouraged him, the pilgrims make their way through the River of Death.
 Angels guide them up Mount Zion where they see Celestial City and are accepted into the city by the King amid much singing and rejoicing.
 All Christians do not have the same experience in death.
 Death need be feared only by the unprepared.
 Heaven is a place where God and our saved loved ones are, a place where we will have new bodies and eternal rewards.
-35 The awful end of a sinner Ignorance is ferried across the River of Death by Vain-hope.
+35 Ignorance is ferried across the River of Death by Vain-hope.
 Ignorance arrives at the gate of the city but can present no certificate to gain him entrance.
-The King orders angels to bind Ignorance and throw him into hell.
-Bunyan's story concludes with the warning of the story of the awful end of a sinner.
-One can go a long way thinking he is saved-all the way to the very gates of heaven.
+Bunyan's stor awful end of a certificate to gain him entrance. awful end of a sinner.